refinedev/refine/.changeset/metal-flies-double.md

 "@refinedev/core": minor
 ---

-feat: add [`optimisticUpdateMap`](https://refine.dev/docs/api-reference/core/hooks/data/useUpdateMany/#optimisticupdatemap) prop on `useUpdate` and `useUpdateMany` hooks
+feat: add [`queryCacheUpdateMap`](https://refine.dev/docs/api-reference/core/hooks/data/useUpdateMany/#optimisticupdatemap) prop on `useUpdate` and `useUpdateMany` hooks

-`list`, `many` and `detail` are the keys of the `optimisticUpdateMap` object.
+`list`, `many` and `detail` are the keys of the `queryCacheUpdateMap` object.
 For automatically updating the cache, you should pass the `true`.
 If you want not update the cache, you should pass the `false`.
 Also you can pass the function for updating the cache manually.

 ```tsx
 const { mutate } = useUpdateMany();